vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 Ongoing health issues at this time:
 [2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md](2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md).
 The
-relationship with these issues is not clear.
+relationship with these issues is not clear, but in that document I have documented the lethargy in that broader context and also discussed potential overall causal factors.

 ### A little bit of lethargy/fatigue after completing second meal and post-meal cleanup